genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_calculated-data.md

 }
 ```

 Add this `derivedField` to your view now.
-The final view should be like this.
+The final view should be like this:

 ```kotlin
 views {